nschaden/VersaGrid/README.md

 All inner elements by default are absolutely positioned in the middle of its parent item.
 This is because if any element is cropped, it's assumed that the dead center provides the most useful information.
 However, in some instances always starting with a single corner and growing outward from there is more useful.
 For instance, textual information may be more readable when focusing on the top left.
 To set this, change the string to topLeft,topRight,bottomLeft or bottomRight to start inner element  detail out of each respective corner.

+### preventhorizontalgaps
+*Default: true*

+When having forcespan off, because inner elements don't automatically span the width or height of the container item, there runs the risk of a gap on the sides.
+Setting this option to true prevents horizontal gaps by setting the base width to the smallest width available (in that sense, it's effectively the same as smallestbasewidth, but targeted only for when forcespan is off.)
+Because the general "gist" of this layout is uniformity and no gaps, this is set to true by default and is an ignored option when forcespan is set to true.

+### preventverticalgaps
+*Default: true*

+When having forcespan off, because inner elements don't automatically span the width or height of the container item, there runs the risk of a gap on the sides.
+Setting this option to true prevents vertical gaps by increasing the aspect ratio (making the items more horizontal, less vertical) to the point where the natural height of each inner element spans its container item.
+Like with preventverticalgaps, this is set to true by default and is an ignored option when forcespan is set to true.

 ### smallestbasewidth
 *Default: false*

 Sometimes inner elements look blurry or otherwise bad when scaled to a size larger than the exact file dimensions.
 To prevent this from happening, set this boolean option to true.
-To do so, the base width will be set to the smallest width of all the inner elements measured.
+To do so, the base width will be set to the smallest width of all the inner elements measured. *Important note:* this is always the case for forcespan equal to false, the default behavior.

 ### zoom
 *Default: 1*